Manipulating 3D Molecules in a Fixed-Dimensional E(3)-Equivariant Latent Space: Experiments

 \paragraph{Generating Analogs with Different Atom Numbers} First, we probe the smoothness of MolFLAE decoder to atom numbers by forcing the generation with increased or decreased atom numbers based on the original latent code.
 We examine the similarities between generated molecules and original molecules with MCS-IoU (Maximum Common Substructure Intersection-over-Union).
 Generated molecules share similar orientations, shapes and 2D structures with the original input, validating the desired smoothness.
 Detailed results are presented in Table~\ref{tab:atomic-add-eliminate}, and three examples are provided in Fig.~\ref{fig:atomic-add-eliminate} for better illustration.

-\paragraph{Exploring the disentanglement of the latent space via molecule reconstruction} The latent space of MolFLAE consists of two parts, the SE(3)-equivariant component \(\mathbf{z}_{x}\) and the SE(3)-invariant component \(\mathbf{z}_{h}\).
+\paragraph{Exploring the disentanglement of the latent space via molecule reconstruction} The latent space of MolFLAE consists of two parts, the E(3)-equivariant component \(\mathbf{z}_{x}\) and the E(3)-invariant component \(\mathbf{z}_{h}\).
 Ideally, spatial and semantic features of molecules disentangle spontaneously, with \(\mathbf{z}_{x}\) encoding the shape and orientation and \(\mathbf{z}_{h}\) encodes substructures of molecules.

 In this section, we explore this disentanglement hypothesis by swapping \(\mathbf{z}_{x}\) and \(\mathbf{z}_{h}\) between molecules and observe decoded molecules.
 Formally, with two molecules \( M_{0}\) and \( M_{1}\), and their latent \(\left( \mathbf{z}_{h}^{0}, \mathbf{z}_{x}^{0} \right)\) and \(\left( \mathbf{z}_{h}^{1}, \mathbf{z}_{x}^{1} \right)\), we decode molecules with \(\left( \mathbf{z}_{h}^{0}, \mathbf{z}_{x}^{1} \right)\) (named preserving \(\mathbf{z}_{h}\)) and \(\left( \mathbf{z}_{h}^{1}, \mathbf{z}_{x}^{0} \right)\) (named preserving \(\mathbf{z}_{x}\)), respectively.